 In this report, we share findings from our research on the challenges and opportunities inherent in navigating our current mental health care ecosystem and propose five shifts to create a more accessible US mental health care system for all.

 To assess the landscape of adult mental health treatment access in the United States and identify promising practices in other countries, we evaluated relevant peer-reviewed and technical literature, and used our findings to guide a half-day workshop with 40 participants (local and state health departments, community groups, health systems, providers, and caregivers), and a set of 15 interviews (6 persons experiencing mental illness, 4 providers, and 5 mental health innovators).
 The workshop and interviews were coded for themes.
-Findings were synthesized and are summarized below to identify potential avenues for improving access to care.
+Findings were synthesised and are summarised below to identify potential avenues for improving access to care.

 Those seeking a therapist may face challenges navigating a perplexing system of payments and insurance requirements.
 One interviewee told us, “When you’re at the end of your rope, it can be hard to go through the hoops of getting a counselor.
 Figuring out what counselors are in-network and … have openings, and then going out of pocket and fronting US$200 per appointment is exhausting when you’re severely depressed.”